 Biden speaking at Philadelphia church today before traveling to Harrisburg

-PHILADELPHIA (CBS/AP) -- President Biden will be back in Pennsylvania on Sunday for a series of campaign events after canceling his planned speech at the annual conference of the National Education Association in Philadelphia.
+PHILADELPHIA (CBS/AP) -- President Biden is back in Pennsylvania on Sunday for a series of campaign events after canceling his planned speech at the annual conference of the National Education Association in Philadelphia.

 After the speech in Philadelphia, the president and first lady will travel to Harrisburg, Pennsylvania, for a community event with union members and local Democrats.
 According to Biden's campaign, he'll meet with Gov. Josh Shapiro, Lt.
 Gov. Austin Davis, Sen. Bob Casey and Sen. John Fetterman and others throughout the day.